mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

     error: update acceptor rejected jenkins-1: pods for rc 'storage-test-jenkins-160/jenkins-1' took longer than 600 seconds to become available
     ```

-    It is what happened in the test if CNS cannot create PVCs quick enough.
+    It is what happened in the test if CNS cannot create PVCs quickly enough.
-    The workaround is to give a pause (10 to 30) between each project so that less
+    The workaround is to give a pause (10 to 30 seconds) after each project
-    concurrent requests of PVC in CNS.
+    so that less concurrent requests of PVC in CNS.

     We also observe that the number of bound *glustr-block* PVCs stops increasing
     after some time.